amethyst/amethyst/book/src/concepts/state.md

 `State`s also have internal data, which is any type T.
 In most cases, the two following are the most used: `()` and `GameData`.

-`()` means that there is no data associated with this `State`.
+- `()` means that there is no data associated with this `State`.
 This is usually used for tests and not for actual games.
-`GameData` is the de-facto standard.
-It is a struct containing a `Dispatcher`.
+- `GameData` is the de-facto standard.
+It is a struct containing a `Dispatcher` which controls system execution.
 This will be discussed later.

-When calling your `State`'s methods, the engine will pass a `StateData` struct which contains both the `World` (which will also be discussed later) and the Game Data type that you chose.
+When calling your `State`'s methods above, the engine will pass a `StateData` struct which contains the ECS `World`, `Resources` and the `StateData` type that you chose (usually `GameData`).

 ## Code

 Yes!
 It's finally time to get some code in here!

 Here will be a small code snippet that shows the basics of `State`'s usage.
-For more advanced examples, see the following pong tutorial.
+For more advanced examples, see the [pong tutorial](../pong-tutorial).

 ### Creating a State